giellalt/lang-mdf/mdf.md

 The word forms in Moksha language start from the lexeme roots of basic word classes, or optionally from prefixes:
-These have been slightly modified from kpv and myv
+These have been slightly modified from kpv and myv These words should only include 100% matches with lang-rus N+Sg+Nom

 * * *